-Appendix A

-Creating a Hierarchical Flex Family
+Appendix A Creating a Hierarchical Flex Family

-This appendix provides a tutorial to help you create a flex family, a simple three-level hierarchy that is based on single-valued attributes and single-valued definitions.
+This appendix provides a tutorial to help you create a flex family, a simple three-level hierarchy that is based on single-valued definitions (and for the time being, ignores attributes and their inheritance).
 When you complete the tutorial, you will have a basic understanding of the flex asset model and how it is used to create hierarchical content in Content Server.
 You will also have a model from which to create similar hierarchies.